Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:distances-examples)Examples of distance maps to some location in space (yellow dot) based on different derivation algorithms: (a) simple Euclidean distances, (b) complex speed-based distances based on the package and Digital Elevation Model (DEM) [@vanEtten2017r], and (c) upslope area derived based on the DEM in SAGA GIS [@gmd-8-1991-2015].
 Case study: Ebergötzen [@bohner2006saga].</p>
 </div>

-Here we only show predictive performance with Eucledean buffer distances (to all sampling points), but the code could be adopted to include other families of geographical covariates (as shown in Fig. \@ref(fig:distances-examples)).
+Here we only show predictive performance with Euclidean buffer distances (to all sampling points), but the code could be adopted to include other families of geographical covariates (as shown in Fig. \@ref(fig:distances-examples)).
 Note also that RF tolerates high number of covariates and multicolinearity [@Biau2016], hence multiple types of geographical covariates (Euclidean buffer distances, upslope and downslope areas) can be used at the same time.